wfroese/wfroese.github.io/_posts/2019-10-01-app-performance-utility-energy-data.md

 {% highlight csharp %}

-// 3.
-Method Two: Run through the readings and create a meter object for each unique serial number we find,
+// Method 2: Run through the readings and create a meter object for each unique serial number we find,
 // but this time keep the meters in a Dictionary instead of a List.
 Dictionary<string, Meter> meters2 = new Dictionary<string, Meter>();
 foreach (Reading reading in readings)